jerickjoe111/launch-school/JS210/course_topics.md

 Relational comparison operators return `true` or `false` in unexpected ways, and shouldn't be used.

 ## Working with Strings, Arrays, and Objects.
-In particular, you should be thoroughly familiar with the basic Array iteration methods (`forEach`, `map`, `filter`, and `find`) and how to use Object methods to access the keys and values in an Object as an Array.
+In particular, we should be thoroughly familiar with the basic Array iteration methods (`forEach`, `map`, `filter`, and `find`) and how to use Object methods to access the keys and values in an Object as an Array.

 ### Iterators